 After 25 years of working for her family-owned construction business, Tammy decided to try something new.
 She started at WSIP in 2013 and is passionate about the program.
 Tammy says, "I enjoy working with students from all over the world and feel especially gratified when they walk out with smiles on their faces.
 I am really enjoying my job here."

 Jen Glass teaches workshops and tutors both undergraduate and graduate students at WSIP.
-In addition, she works as a Library Program Instructor at the Pima County Public Library.
-Jen's background is in linguistics, foreign languages, teaching English as a Second Language, and secondary education.
-Her more than 16 years of experience as an educator include teaching at UA's Center for English as a Second Language and at University High School, where she taught AP English Language and Composition as well as Freshman English and Writing Center (a class for students who need additional support with study skills and writing).
-Jen loves working with students from all disciplines to help them become more confident writers.
+In addition, she works as a Library Program Instructor at the Pima County Public Library, where she helps young learners improve their academic skills.
+Jen holds a master’s degree in linguistics with a concentration in sociolinguistics and a bachelor’s degree in German studies.
+She has extensive background in pedagogy, rhetoric, literary analysis, foreign languages, and teaching English as a Second Language.
+Her more than 20 years of experience as an educator include teaching at the European Union, UA's Center for English as a Second Language, and University High School.
+Jen loves working with students from diverse backgrounds and disciplines to help them become more skilled and confident writers.

 Karen Barto teaches workshops, tutors, and facilitates writing groups at WSIP.
 Karen holds an interdisciplinary Ph.D. in Second Language Acquisition and Teaching from the University of Arizona, with a major in linguistic analysis and a minor in psycholinguistics.
 An avid language learner, Karen began teaching French as part of her first M.A. in French and Francophone literatures, and later moved on to teaching English applied linguistics, English as a Second Language, and teacher training.
 In addition to teaching both graduate and undergraduate level writing courses, she has tutored in the Graduate Writing Institute at WSIP.
 Karen also designs and develops curriculum, including a course on graduate-level writing for international students and a teacher training program in English Medium Instruction, and is co-author of a leading textbook on second language acquisition.
 In the past, Karen has conducted psycholinguistic and linguistic research in syntax and phonetics.
 Her current research interests include second language acquisition, English Medium Instruction teacher training, and second language writing.